MandyCook/hello-world/README.md

 # hello-world
-This is my test repository - learning
+This is my test repository - learning how to use this source control system.